Akash52/all-in-one-react-place/README.md

 import ReactDom from 'reactDom'
 ```
  ### import React from 'react;
- - Does't know how to render an element 😧
+ - React Does't know how to render an element 😧
- - Describe only UI 🙂
+ - React Describe only UI 🙂

 ### import ReactDom  from 'reactDom;
 - Way to actually render It (element)